tetrateio/training/modules/security/rbac/README.md

 Istio provides every workload with a strong identity which is used to establish mTLS connections between services in the mesh.
 In Kubernetes, the workload's identity is the pod's `ServiceAccount`.
 While establishing mTLS connections, sidecars in the mesh will validate certificates according to [SPIFFE](https://github.com/spiffe/spiffe/blob/master/standards/X509-SVID.md), which means that after the connection is established we have the identity (_authenticated principal_) of the other party.
 Then, Istio allows you to write access control policies using those identities to describe which services can communicate.

-Note that it means that you have to enforce mTLS between your apps for the Authorization Policies to work.
+Note that it means that you have to enforce mTLS between your apps for Authorization Policies to work.

 ## Setup a deny-all policy